 Rising temperatures and global warming have been in the news for a while and are well-supported by scientific evidence.
 Global atmospheric CO2 concentration exceeded 400ppm, the highest in human history and for the past 5 million years.
 Despite plateauing in the early 21st century, methane emissions have been on the rise since 2014 at rates not observed since the 1980s.
 The past four years have consequently been the warmest years on record.

 What is far less known and publicised is the interaction between climate change and other man-derived environmental changes.
-A new, report – ‘Facing Up to the Age of Environmental Breakdown’– by the London-based Institute for Public Policy Research, is among the first meta-studies to consider the risks of interplay between multiple environmental threats in destabilizing human society and socioeconomic systems.
+A new, report – ‘Facing Up to the Age of Environmental Breakdown’– by the London-based Institute for Public Policy Research, is among the first meta-studies to consider the risks of interplay between multiple environmental threats in destabilising human society and socioeconomic systems.

 More soil, rock and sediment each year are moved by humans than all natural processes combined.
 Enough concrete and plastic are produced to cover the entire Earth’s surface.
-Land use change and urbanization are causing the sixth mass extinction with species extinction rates matching previous mass extinction events.
+Land use change and urbanisation are causing the sixth mass extinction with species extinction rates matching previous mass extinction events.
 Insect biodiversity and abundance are declining rapidly by 2.5% per year while vertebrate populations have declined by 60% over the past 30 years.
 Intensified agricultural production and deforestation have exposed 30% of the world’s arable land to significant degradation.

 These environmental changes do not exist in isolation but instead interact with each other in complex, non-linear ways.
 Climate change serves to further destabilise the system by global changes in temperature, rainfall patterns and extreme events.
 Exceeding certain tipping points and biophysical thresholds would have catastrophic consequences.
 These interactions cascade into human society and amplify existing social and economic problems and risks global political and financial shocks.